Anjali-Saini-Git/CEH-Modules/README.md

 ## About This Repository

-- **Format:** Detailed PDF notes with commands, screenshots, and lab reports
+- **Format:** Detailed documentation with commands, screenshots, and lab reports
 - **Source:** CEH v13 course material + practical labs + hands-on research
 - **Goal:** Document my CEH preparation journey and help others preparing for the certification